-- FOR the election as Directors of each of the nine nominees of the Board; - FOR the ratification of the appointment of PricewaterhouseCoopers LLP as independent auditors for the fiscal year ending December 31, 2023; - FOR the approval, on an advisory basis, of our named executive officer compensation; - ONE YEAR, on the vote, on an advisory basis, of the frequency of future advisory votes on compensation of our named executive officers; and - FOR the approval of Amendment No. 3 to the 2013 Equity and Incentive Compensation Plan.
+- FOR the election as Directors of each of the nine nominees of the Board; - FOR the ratification of the appointment of PricewaterhouseCoopers LLP as independent auditors for the fiscal year ending December 31, 2024; - · FOR the approval, on an advisory basis, of our named executive officer compensation; and - FOR the approval of Amendment No. 4 to the 2013 Equity and Incentive Compensation Plan.